minio/docs/docs/generate-lets-encypt-certificate-using-certbot-for-minio.md

 $ sudo chown user:user /home/user/.minio/certs/public.crt
 ```

-### Step 6: Start Minio Server using HTTPS.
+### Step 6: Start MinIO Server using HTTPS.

-If you are not going to run Minio with `root` privileges, you will need to give Minio the capability of listening on ports less than 1024 using the following command:
+If you are not going to run MinIO with `root` privileges, you will need to give MinIO the capability of listening on ports less than 1024 using the following command:

 ```sh
 sudo setcap 'cap_net_bind_service=+ep' ./minio
 ```

-Now, you can start Minio Server on port "443".
+Now, you can start MinIO Server on port "443".

 ```sh
 $ ./minio server --address ":443" /mnt/data
 ```

-If you are using dockerized version of Minio then you would need to
+If you are using dockerized version of MinIO then you would need to
 ```sh
 $ sudo docker run -p 443:443 -v /home/user/.minio:/root/.minio/ -v /home/user/data:/data minio/minio server --address ":443" /data
 ```